FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 21st November 2022.md

 ***Fund, if so please advise the number of units.***

 **REPLY:** i.
-In May 2022, Limerick City and County Council applied for 10 posts.--- 6
+In May 2022, Limerick City and County Council applied for 10 posts.
+---
+6

 ii.